kainliu/kainliu.github.io/source/_posts/complexity-of-python-operations.md

 mathjax: true
 ---

-In this article, the explanation of computing complexity of Python operations is clear and inspiring.
+This article [`Complexity of Python Operations`](https://www.ics.uci.edu/~pattis/ICS-33/lectures/complexitypython.txt) has a clear and inspiring explanation of complexity of Python operations.
-I really like the way it analyze problems, especially the section [Priority Queue](#Priority-Queue).
-So I reformat this text file in markdown as follows.
+I really like the way it analyze problems, especially the section for [Priority Queue](#Priority-Queue).
+I reformat the whole article to Markdown as follows.

 ------------------------------------------------------------------------------